Persecution of Christians: A Significant Indicator of Future World Chaos

 It is time for the international community to pay careful attention to what happened in Iraq, because this scenario seems to be playing itself out again in Nigeria.
 The Western world cannot afford to continue to drag its feet.

-In January, I warned that Boko Haram might be duplicating the tactics and strategies of the Islamic State.
-Little did I know that, at that very moment, Boko Haram was slaughtering many Christians, along with people of other faiths, in the village of Baga.
+In January, I warned that an extremist group that is located primarily in Northern Nigeria might be duplicating the tactics and strategies of the Islamic State.
+Little did I know that, at that very moment, an extremist group that is located primarily in Northern Nigeria was slaughtering many Christians, along with people of other faiths, in the village of Baga.
 According to some reports, as many as 2,000 people were killed in what many agencies are calling “Boko Haram’s deadliest act.”
-Now Boko Haram is expanding its attacks into neighboring countries.
+Now an extremist group that is located primarily in Northern Nigeria is expanding its attacks into neighboring countries.
 If the past is any indicator, it will try to take over all regions of Nigeria as well as Cameroon, Niger and Chad.
 Unfortunately, the Nigerian government and the rest of the world are doing little to stop the assault on religious liberty.

 An immediate concern for the region is the Nigerian presidential election, slated to take place on Feb.
-14. The next week could bring even more attacks as Boko Haram seeks to further destabilize the nation.
+14. The next week could bring even more attacks as an extremist group that is located primarily in Northern Nigeria seeks to further destabilize the nation.

 Iraq and Nigeria are but two examples of how the persecution of Christians indicates a society that is about to tip into chaos.
 The world would do well to pay attention before it’s too late.